-The practice of ear candling has recently become popular as an alternative therapy.
+The practice of ear candling in Toronto has recently become popular as an alternative therapy.
 Some promoters say it is an ancient treatment that can cure a number of medical problems.
 Don’t listen: ear candling is dangerous, and has no proven medical benefits.

 This article is sourced directly from Health Canada’s webpage.